pop-ecx/pop-ecx.github.io/content/secure-development/index.md

 >  Note

 > Remember to make sure the language you are writing is supported by snyk

+> Also if you're writing code in Neovim, you my already be a chad and do not need local SAST tooling :D

 Check out the snyk [docs](https://docs.snyk.io/scm-ide-and-ci-cd-integrations/snyk-ide-plugins-and-extensions/snyk-language-server) for more information.